damodara2006/PortfolioInsight-CLI/README.md

-# BYLD-Multi-Agent
+# PortfolioInsight CLI

-BYLD-Multi-Agent is a production-style Python 3.11+ Retrieval-Augmented Generation (RAG) CLI for a BYLD Wealth take-home assignment.
+PortfolioInsight CLI is a production-style Python 3.11+ Retrieval-Augmented Generation (RAG) CLI for a BYLD Wealth take-home assignment.

 It now includes a Rich Terminal UI (TUI) for executive scannability, while still keeping strict JSON outputs for automation.